Tag: Travel

 I enjoyed my stay here, and I wouldn’t hesitate to go back.

-I loved the views from the rooftop, the pretty flowers and plants, and the overall treatment of the guests.
+I loved the views from the rooftop, the pretty flowers and plants, and I was treated really well by the kind staff.

-It truly is a gem in the busy medina, a haven of peace and tranquillity.
+It truly is a gem in the busy medina, a haven of peace and tranquillity where guests are made to feel really valued.

 (more…)